Adrian-Benavente/grill/README.md

 ```

 - **gap**: The grid gutter, in `rem` units, from 1 to 5.
 If only one value is present, it'll apply to both sides (column
  and rows).
-You can use different values for both columns and rows in which case the first one will belong to
+You can use different values for both columns and rows in which case the first one will apply to
  column gap, and the second one to row gap.

 ``` html